 Solo travel is hard.
 That’s what I’m getting from these first few days.
 It’s hard to see something incredible and not have anyone nearby to grin about it with.
 It’s hard to be as happy as all those people down there, because all those people are down there, while I’m up here.
 It’s hard, is the point I’m making.
 It’s haaaaard.

 I’ve talked to people, people I never would have talked to in any other situation.
 An Italian guy on a train said that I looked like Riccardo Zanotti, which, apart from the hair, is entirely inaccurate.
 An Australian family told me about their winter holidays, and how it’s snowing in some parts of Australia for the first time in forever.
-A French trio walking the same trail over took me, just after I over took them, which I would do again many times.
+A French trio walking the same trail over took me, just after I over took them, a dance we would repeat many times.
 At one point I looked back across the landscape behind me and saw them there, a collection of vague shapes in the distance.
 I waved, and they waved back.
 It was nice.

 But it was small.
 That’s the problem.
-In all this incredible scenery I’ve not found anyone who I can really connect with, really get excited with.
 I miss having a proper connection with someone.
-Even here, in this impossible place.
-Just someone who I’m not frantically trying to sound vaguely normal to.
+Even in this impossible place.

 But being comfortable isn’t why I’m out here, really.
 You can be comfortable at home.
 You can’t make a complete fool out of yourself in front of two girls from Sweden at home.
 I think looking back, it’ll all seem worth it, for the experience if nothing else.